PedroHousingAnywhere/example/README.md

-# Example feed
+# This is an example feed
-This is an example feed.
+You can see it here: [https://pedrohousinganywhere.github.io/example/feed.json](https://pedrohousinganywhere.github.io/example/feed.json)